Exoticbluebear/Exoticbluebear/README.md

 ## Hi there 👋

+ExoticBlueBear may sounds bit weird but hey it sounds cool also I make cool stuff too, logically and visually.

+check out some of my web work -

+❌⭕️ -
+🛻💲 -
+⌨️🖨️ -

+I'm looking for an opportunity to use my creativity and logical thinking.
+STOIC -
 <!--
 **Exoticbluebear/Exoticbluebear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.